fuhoi/project-euler/problem-001/README.md

 isDivisor(numerator, denominator) - returns true if remainder(numerator, denominator) is zero

 multiples(numerators, denominators) - returns a list of numerators where isDivisor is true

+Solution
+-
+The answer to this problem is 233168